View Fund Information

 Complete your transaction online.

-3. The loans are secured by a collateral package consisting of a pledge of interests in certain promote distributions associated with two real estate ventures.
-Internally created by management based on assumptions they believe are correct.
-Please refer to PPM for details of the net present value calculation.
+4. The loans made by the fund are secured by a pledge of certain promote distributions from, and limited liability company interests in, a separate affiliated real estate venture as described in the Memorandum.
+The estimated value is internally created by management based on assumptions they believe are correct.
+Please refer to the Private Placement Memorandum for details of the net present value calculation.

 You should read the Memorandum for any prospective investment and examine the suitability of this type of investment in the context of your own needs, investment objectives, and financial capabilities and should make your own independent investigation and decision as to suitability and as to the risk and potential gain involved.
 Also, you are strongly encouraged to consult with your own tax advisor and your own attorney, accountant, financial consultant or other business advisor regarding the risks and merits of the proposed investment.
 This communication and any Memorandum do not constitute tax advice to any prospective investor.